Weber State University Scholarships 2026–2027 | Automatic, Competitive & Hidden Awards

 Who qualifies for WUE at Weber State?

-Residents of WUE member states (mostly in the western U.S.) who meet admission and program eligibility criteria.
+Residents of WUE member states and territories who meet admission and program eligibility.

 How much can families save?